 Enclosed is a check for \$3,000 USD to be used toward the success of your educational edible garden program.
+Make sure to deposit your check within 90 days of the date issued or it will be cancelled automatically.
 We hope that our relationship with your garden program will span for years to come!